moe-tron/moeserver/README.md

 Run using `python server.py` to start up the app that handles the webhook.

 Run register_hook.py to register your webhook and subscribe.
+Note, you'll need to have a twitter dev account and a dev environment set up with twitter.

 Make sure wherever you're hosting this is fast enough to handle the CRC challenge, you need to be able to respond within 3 seconds I believe.

-You won't be able to actually get events when running this locally, but you can at least test the queue connection.
+You won't be able to actually get events when running this locally unless using something like ngrok, but you can at least test the queue connection.

 The app is setup to be deployed to Azure as a weapp from the master branch, see .github/workflows.